karkay/cuny2x/day5/day5_exercises/day5exercises/README.md

 ## Day 5

--Using states to toggle elements on the DOM.
+- Using states to toggle elements on the DOM.
--Updating state based on user input
+- Updating state based on user input